 Marriage and Couples Counseling

-With over 15 years of experience and training in 5 marriage counseling techniques, I can find a solution that best fits your specific relationship problems.
+With over 20 years of combined experience and training in 5 marriage counseling techniques, we can find a solution that best fits your specific relationship problems.

 Marriage is hard.
 There is no doubt about it, but why is that?
 Are we expecting too much, too little?
 Are we not able to live up to Hollywood expectations?
 And more practically, is it possible to rebuild trust and intimacy once it is lost?
 Or to have arguments that end in a healthy resolution?